cmigpereira/LandingJobs-DataChallenge/README.md

 ## Have fun but be socially responsible!

-Please remember that any Machine Learning model can fail and their performance is tightly related with the data, both in data quality and data size used for training the models.
+Please remember that any Machine Learning model can fail, and their performance is tightly related to the data, both in data quality and data size used for training the models.